null6417/Firmware/README.md

 # Firmware
-all of the firmware that i have compiled for my projects can be found here if you have any questions or issues, feel free to use the issues tab. im thinking of making a discord, so keep your eyes out for that.
+all of the firmware that i have compiled for my projects can be found here if you have any questions or issues, feel free to use the issues or discussions tab, or alternatively, join my discord: https://discord.gg/wNAzbhy8Bq